Emcomat 7, 7L, 8.4, 8.6, V8 lathes belt -WIDE 1-inch

-Boxford lathe Tumble Reverse Gears 14.5 pressure angle - Early Models
+Boxford lathe Tumble Reverse Gears Late Models with a 20-degree pressure angle

-This gear is for all Models prior to Serial Serial No. 11-13513 - the introduction of the Mk.2 Models that have a single lever on top of the headstock to engage the backgears.
-32 teeth and a 14.5-degree pressure angle.
+This gear is for all Models after Serial Serial No. 11-13513 and the introduction of the Mk.2 Models that have a single lever on top of the headstock to engage the backgears.
+32 teeth and a 20-degree pressure angle.
 Made in the correct grade of cast iron - we have sold these gears for over 30 years.

 Myford Super 7 and ML7R Drive Belts Z-section T-Link